12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 - Compact quick-dry towel (for island swimming)

-- Sleep mask + earplugs (jet lag, flights, shared rooms)
+- Sleep mask + earplugs (flights, shared rooms)

 📱 Apps to Download